Dosage Form: tablet

 The empirical formula C19H27NO3 is represented by the following structural formula:

-Tetrabenazine tablet contain tetrabenazine as the active ingredient and the following inactive ingredients: lactose, magnesium stearate, maize starch, and talc.
+Tetrabenazine Tablets contain tetrabenazine as the active ingredient and the following inactive ingredients: anhydrous lactose, colloidal silicon dioxide, corn starch, magnesium stearate, sodium starch glycolate and talc.
 The 25 mg strength tablet also contains yellow iron oxide as an inactive ingredient.

 Tetrabenazine Tablets - Clinical Pharmacology

 Mechanism of Action